Day Hiking Essentials: What I Bring on Every Hike

 8. Trekking Poles

-Trekking poles aren’t on the list of the Ten Essentials, but I consider them a must on my day hikes.
+Trekking poles aren’t on the list of the Ten Essentials, but I consider them a must on more difficult day hikes.

 Trekking poles take the pressure off your knees on the downhills, give you more power on the ups, and help maintain a rhythm while you’re hiking.
 They also provide stability when crossing streams.